Owen-Dechow/nvim_wurd_spel/README.md

 are using Treesitter.
 Most of the time only strings and comments get checked for spelling, and spelling issues show up as a little line instead of a real warning or info bar.
 WurdSpel works to fix this by running spell check on everything, not just comments.
-This means that for the few of us that can even spell our variable names right.
-We are saved!
+This means that for the few of us that can even spell our variable names right, we are saved!
 WurdSpel also makes spelling errors warnings (this can be changed if you aren't as bad as spelling as me).
 To the spelling failures amongst us, I present `nvim_wurd_spel`.